About the Minneapolis Police Department

 In 1867 H.H.
 Brackett, Minneapolis’s first police chief, was appointed by Mayor Darilus Morrison.
 At the time 5000 people lived in Minneapolis.

-The Police Department's duties and responsibilities varied greatly as the city gained in population throughout the last 1800s.
-By 1889, Minneapolis had grown to be a thriving city of 200,000 with 200 police officers to patrol the 53-square mile city on a budget of $10,972.
-The city was patrolled primarily by foot beats, with outlying areas of the city covered by horseback.
-The captain or sergeant was required to stay at the City Hall desk to monitor the newly installed telephone.
+The Police Department's duties and responsibilities changed as the city grew.
+By 1889, 200 officers patrolled the city of 200,000 residents.
+The city was patrolled mostly by foot beats.
+Officers patrolled outlying areas on horses.
+A captain or sergeant was required to stay at the City Hall desk to monitor the new telephone.

 The 1960's brought change, turmoil and reform.
 Major riots along Plymouth Avenue resulted in the creation of the Community Relations Division and the Model Cities Precinct in 1970.
 The 1970's saw increased reliance on federal grants and the first use of mobile digital technology (MDT's) in squad cars.

-The 1980's and 1990's saw community-oriented policing evolve from an effort to get closer to the community to today's fully staffed Community Crime Prevention/SAFE Unit.
-Several national studies were done in Minneapolis, with its officers playing crucial roles.
+The 1980's and 1990's saw community-oriented policing evolve from an effort to get closer to the community through the Community Crime Prevention/SAFE Unit.